FEATURES

 NEWS

-By Scott Powers Orlando Sentinel, October 25, 2008
+, October 25, 2008

 Not one sip.
 That's Universal Orlando's policy toward underage drinking - a zero-tolerance stance that is getting hundreds of people banned from the resort this month during its annual Halloween Horror Nights festival, which takes place evenings every weekend.
 Robert Viands of Plantation learned the hard way last Saturday after he bought an alcoholic Jello shot from a roaming vendor - then let his 17-year-old daughter, Ashley, have a taste.
 He said the two of them and his daughter's friend, Sergio Jacas, 18, were quickly escorted out of the park and given trespass warnings that prevent their return.